MrIvanPlays/JDOA2/README.md

 Discord OAuth2 API wrapper for Java, for creating apps using discord account as authentication.

+# Information
+Important thing to know is that the library only supports discord scopes "identify, guilds, email".

+Please see ApplicationInfo#getAuthCode to understand how actually to implement your discord application with this library.

 # Installation

 Installing JDOA2 is just like every other dependency: